ericNunnDev/Backend/README.md

 ###### /login

-- logs the user in and returns a token
+- Logs the user in and returns a token
 ```
 {
     "userId": "9",